 07:15 Check-in Session 0 SST 302 07:45 Adult Venturing Leader Basic Training Sessions 1,2,3,4 This course is designed to introduce adult Venturing Crew leaders to the basic information needed for operating a crew or ship.
 It includes (1) Here’s Venturing, (2) Understanding and Protecting Youth, (3) Leadership and Organization, (4) Advancement, and (5) Resources and Program Planning.
 (Required for Trained position patch).
 SST 120 07:45 Basic Adult Leader Outdoor Orientation (BALOO) Sessions 1,2,3,4 This training is designed to provide the initial and basic information adults need to successfully take Cub Scouts camping.
 The Tour Plan requires that a BALOO trained leader be present for pack overnight camping.
 Failure to have a BALOO trained leader on a pack overnight camping trip may invalidate the BSA insurance.
 It will have both an indoor and outdoor component and will run all day.
+Completion of this course is mandatory for at least one adult on any Pack overnighter.
 SST 902 07:45 Chartered Organization Representative Training Session 1 Review the duties and responsibilities of the chartered organization representative and to be a more effective chartered organization representative.
 Learn how to integrate the Scout unit into the activities of your chartered organization to achieve the missions of the chartered organization and the unit.
 To be trained to position, the COR must also take "This is Scouting", which can be accessed online at www.mcctraining.org.
 SST 810 07:45 Climbing Instructor, Part I Sessions 1,2,3,4 Part I covers the classroom portion of the training and is an important part of conducting an exciting and safe age-appropriate district or council level climbing/rappelling activity.
 Climbing Instructor Part II covers hands on demonstration and practice and will be taught later in the fall.
 We will set up climbing/rappelling at the Belk Creek or Grimes Tower and on a natural rock site; if weather is adverse we will use an indoor climbing gym for the hands on portion.
 (If we have to use an indoor climbing gym there will be about a $20 fee for use of the facilities.)
 Certification is good for 2 years.
 NOTE: You will need to buy a copy of Topping Out and bring it to the class.
 Please practice the following knots before attending class: figure eight, figure eight follow though, stopper knot, double fisherman’s knot (barrel knot), Munter, mule, bowline on a coil and water knot (used to connect ends of webbing.
 You can find videos showing how to tie these knots through the internet.
 (Prerequisite: Climb On Safely, Min.
 Age 16 and up) Class is limited to 12 participants.
 SST 239 07:45 Conducting Boards of Review Session 1 Learn about Boards of Review where participants will be instructed on how to properly conduct Boards of Review with emphasis on subject areas common to the Tenderfoot through Eagle ranks.
 Target audience is Troop Committee members and District Eagle Reviewers.
 SST 212 07:45 Conducting Effective Scoutmaster Conferences Session 1 Learn why to, when to, where to and how to conduct effective Scoutmaster conferences to help Scouts advance and develop leadership skills.
 Learn how to handle difficult counseling situations.
 SST 807 07:45 CPR Training and Certification Sessions 1,2 Is your Certification up to date?
-An adult with a current CPR certification is necessary to take a unit swimming or boating and is a necessary part of your safety plan.
-Current CPR certification is necessary for Philmont and other high adventure activities.
-Maximum class size: 12 07:45 Introduction to Cub Scouting/How we Have Fun Session 1 Introduction to Cub Scouting: This session will introduce you to the Cub Scout program.
+CPR, AED, and basic First Aid (required for Camp Staff) is presented during this session.
+There is an additional $10 charge for this course.
+YOUTH AGE MINIMUM – 13 years old or First Class rank.
+07:45 Introduction to Cub Scouting/How we Have Fun Session 1 Introduction to Cub Scouting: This session will introduce you to the Cub Scout program.
 Topics covered will include the foundations, purposes and methods of Scouting, Cub Scouts 12 core values, age appropriate activities, Youth Protection and Becoming a Bobcat.

 How we Have Fun: This session will cover a basic Cub Scout month introducing you to Den and Pack meetings.
 Other topics covered will include Pack organization, the Cub Scout program, the Cub Scout year, parent involvement, Cub Scout activities, resources and recognition.